ACCESS-NRI/interactive-data-catalogue/README.md

 - **Quick Start Code**: Generate Python code snippets for accessing datasets via intake
 - **Dark Mode Support**: Toggle between light and dark themes

+## Limitations

+- Currently appears to be blocked on ANU wifi.
+- You will still require Gadi access to get your hands on the data.

 ## Development

 ```bash